colinr23/colinr23.github.io/_pages/cv.md

 ======
 * B.A.
 (Hon) in Geography, Simon Fraser University, 2002
 * Adv.
 Dip.
 (Hon) in Geographic Information Systems, British Columbia Institute of Technology, 2004
-* M.S. in Geography, University of Victoria, 2007
+* M.Sc. in Geography, University of Victoria, 2007
 * Ph.D in Geography, University of Victoria, 2011

 Work experience